oSoc17/rideaway-data/README.md

   - mono-devel: `apt install mono-devel`
   - monodevelop: `flatpak install --user --from https://download.mono-project.com/repo/monodevelop.flatpakref`

+Make a settings_local.py file containing (sensitive) information to run the Django server.
+The settings_local.template file can be used as an example.

 The webtool can be started by running the Django development server or by setting up a web server like Apache or NGINX.
 To run the script periodically, a cron job should be set-up to run `main.py` (e.g. every 15 minutes).

 ## Server